Robert Craufurd

-Major General Robert Craufurd (5 May 1764 - 23 January 1812) was a British Army officer.
+Major-General Robert Craufurd (5 May 1764 – 23 January 1812) was a British Army officer who served in the French Revolutionary and Napoleonic Wars.
 After a military career which took him from India to the Netherlands, in 1810 in the Peninsular War he was given command of the Light Division, composed of the elite foot soldiers in the army at the time, under the Duke of Wellington.
 Craufurd was a strict disciplinarian and somewhat prone to violent mood swings which earned him the nickname "Black Bob".
 He was mortally wounded storming the lesser breach in the Siege of Ciudad Rodrigo on 19 January 1812 and died four days later.

 Early life

 Robert Craufurd was born in Chigwell, Essex, probably at Luxborough House, rather than in Ayrshire as is sometimes suggested.
 He grew up partly in Richmond at the family home, The Vineyard.
 He was the third son of Alexander Craufurd, who would later become 1st Baronet Craufurd of Kilbirnie.
 Following his older brothers, Robert attended Harrow School from 1776 to 1779.

 His father, Alexander, owned several London properties, including one in Berkeley Square, and was created a baronet in 1781, likely through his social connections at court.
 Despite the family’s Scottish roots, Alexander had already sold the family estate at Newark Castle in Ayrshire before Robert’s birth, contributing to later confusion about their origins.
 Robert's older brother, Sir Charles Craufurd, was also a British Army soldier.